Costco Taiwan

 |---|---|---|---|

-| Bubble Tea | NT$79 | ~$2.50 | The undisputed star.
-Classic pearl milk tea with fat, chewy tapioca pearls — available in original, taro, matcha, and brown sugar flavors depending on the season.
-The line for this alone can stretch past the pizza counter.
-Worth it. |
+| Bubble Tea | NT$79 | ~$2.50 | Classic pearl milk tea with chewy tapioca pearls — original, taro, matcha, or brown sugar.
+The line stretches past the pizza counter. |

-| Crispy Chicken Bucket | NT$299 | ~$9.50 | Skin-on, thick-battered Taiwanese fried chicken — the kind that makes you understand why Taiwan has more fried chicken shops per capita than anywhere on earth.
-Bucket serves 2-3 people (or one very determined person).
-Seasoned with white pepper and five-spice, crispy down to the last crumb. |
+| Crispy Chicken Bucket | NT$299 | ~$9.50 | Thick-battered Taiwanese fried chicken with white pepper and five-spice.
+Serves 2-3.
+Crispy down to the last crumb. |

-| Beef Noodle Soup | NT$159 | ~$5.05 | Taiwan's national dish, right here in a warehouse.
-Slow-braised beef shank in a rich, aromatic broth with hand-pulled-style thick noodles and pickled mustard greens on the side.
-Genuinely good — you'll see office workers eating this for lunch on weekdays. |
+| Beef Noodle Soup | NT$159 | ~$5.05 | Taiwan's national dish — slow-braised beef shank in aromatic broth with thick noodles and pickled mustard greens. |

-| Clam Chowder | NT$99 | ~$3.15 | Surprisingly popular in Taiwan — creamy, loaded with clams, served in a bread bowl on good days.
+| Clam Chowder | NT$99 | ~$3.15 | Creamy, loaded with clams, sometimes in a bread bowl.
 A comfort food crossover hit. |

 | Seafood Bake | NT$125 | ~$3.90 | Replaces the chicken bake — filled with shrimp, crab, and a creamy sauce in a golden crust |